paulmthompson/WhiskerTracking.jl/docs/Whisker_Tracking.rst

   .. code-block:: julia

     using WhiskerTracking
-    data_path="/home/wanglab/Programs/WhiskerTask/Test_2019-11-12/" #Name of video folder
-    video_name = "output.mp4" #Name of video
-    myhandles=make_gui(data_path,video_name);
+    myhandles=make_gui();

 #.
-Change "data_path" to name of folder for video analysis
-#.
 Run the cells
 #.
 The GUI will appear.
 Wait until the notebook shows it has stopped running to proceed
 #.
-Use the arrow keys right and left to load the first image
+Click on File --> Load Video and navigate to your video file.
+Your video should load and the first frame will appear.

 **********************
 1. Define Whisker Pad